-Pricing your donations can be a challenge but keep in mind that you are not selling your art at an art show or on your website.
+Pricing your donations can be a challenge, but remember that you are not selling your art at an art show or on your website.

 The objective of the auction is to get the bids started so people will have a bidding war.

 Price the art low enough to entice the first bid.
-If the price is too high, you might scare off the bidders, and you will be walking home with the art you were donating instead of generating money for the cause.
+If the price is too high, you might scare off the bidders and walk home with the art you were donating instead of generating money for the cause.

 Promoting Your Art Business